mantidproject/documents/Design/RecoveryFunction.md

 #### Note for v3.13

-Due to time constraints a more limited system that simply checks if any other `MantidPlot` process is running and disables project recovery will be implmented.
+Due to time constraints a more limited system that simply checks if any other `MantidPlot` process is running and disables project recovery will be considered, and implemented if the full implementation is not possible in time.

 ## Open questions